 Image from Born to Roof

-Look For Marks on Your Shingles
+Look For These Marks of Damage on Your Shingles

 Image from Roofing Life